Book: Manuscript

-At first, books were copied mostly in monasteries, one at a time.
-With the rise of universities in the 13th century, the Manuscript culture of the time led to an increase in the demand for books, and a new system for copying books appeared.
+The rise of universities in the 13th century led to an increased demand for books, and a new system for copying appeared.
 The books were divided into unbound leaves (pecia), which were lent out to different copyists, so the speed of book production was considerably increased.
-The system was maintained by secular stationers guilds, which produced both religious and non-religious material.
+The system was maintained by secular stationers guilds, which produced both religious and non-religious material.In India, bound manuscripts made of birch bark or palm leaf had existed since antiquity.
+The text in palm leaf manuscripts was inscribed with a knife pen on rectangular cut and cured palm leaf sheets; coloring was then applied to the surface and wiped off, leaving the ink in the incised grooves.
+Each sheet typically had a hole through which a string could pass, and with these the sheets were tied together with a string to bind like a book.